 Released: December 3, 2013

 The culmination of years of photography and study of snowflakes, this 304-page hardcover book will detail the science, photography and techniques, and even delve into why we find snowflakes beautiful.
-Also available as one of 25 Limited Edition leatherbound extended editions.
+Also available as an eBook and one of 25 Limited Edition leatherbound extended editions.

 Snowflakes: These tiny creations of winter have been a curiosity during most childhoods spent in Canada.
 As I grew up, I became less and less interested in these “trivial” curiosities, and only recently reconnected with them through the lens of my camera.
 As with most macro subjects, when photographing snowflakes there are many “what the heck is that?” moments as something mysterious is captured, and that childhood curiosity is reborn.